Campaigning for the June 2015 Turkish general election: Electoral rallies

 The CHP planned 50 electoral rallies throughout Turkey in what Kılıçdaroğlu styled as a 'meeting marathon' (Miting maratonu).
 During visits to different provinces, Kılıçdaroğlu is also due to make unplanned visits to town centres and other public places to meet with voters directly.
 Special measures were taken for people with disabilities, with the party accompanying its televised electoral rallies with sign language.

-The CHP's inaugural electoral rally was held on 11 April in the Kartal district of İstanbul.
+The CHP's inaugural electoral rally was held on 11 April in the Kartal district of Istanbul.
 The rally was styled as the 'National Applause rally' (Milletçe Alkışlıyoruz mitingi).
 During the rally, Kılıçdaroğlu appeared to unveil a new slogan, 'Do not be afraid, do not give up, do not cower' (Korkmayın, yılmayın, sinmeyin).

 Nationalist Movement Party (MHP)

 The MHP has implemented one of the lowest application fees of any party for potential candidates.
 Between 12 and 18 March, all male, female and disabled citizens wishing to apply had to pay a fee of ₺2,000.
 The MHP had charged ₺2,500 in the 2011 general election.

-In response to plans to build a hotel in a greenfield site at İstinye in İstanbul, the MHP organised a seed-planting protest in the area In January.
+In response to plans to build a hotel in a greenfield site at İstinye in Istanbul, the MHP organised a seed-planting protest in the area In January.
 Actor Mehmet Aslan allegedly declared his potential candidacy during the event.